Nonparametric Learning of Two-Layer ReLU Residual Units: Strong Consistency

 \subsection{Layer 1}

 In this subsection, we justify the strong consistency of layer 1 objective functional minimizer estimator in detail, i.e.~the layer 1 QP/LP solution space.
-We will omit the detailed proof of \autoref{alg:preReLU-TLRN-QP-Layer1} line 4 to 7 strong consistency since it is similar to the proof of \autoref{lem:k-est-consistency}.
-Besides, we also omit the strong consistency of the $\vx\mapsto\left(\mA^\ast\vx\right)^+$ function estimator because it can be directly obtained by \Autoref{lem:QP-LP-consistency-layer-2, lem:k-est-consistency} and the continuous mapping theorem.
+We will omit the detailed proof of \cref{alg:preReLU-TLRN-QP-Layer1} line 4 to 7 strong consistency since it is similar to the proof of \cref{lem:k-est-consistency}.
+Additionally, we also omit the strong consistency of the $\vx\mapsto\left(\mA^\ast\vx\right)^+$ function estimator because it can be directly obtained by \cref{lem:QP-LP-consistency-layer-2,lem:k-est-consistency} and the continuous mapping theorem.

 We use a new optimization problem equivalent to the optimization of $G_1$.
 Before that, we first define the equivalence between two optimization problems as follows. \begin{definition} Let \texttt{opt1} and \texttt{opt2} be two optimization problems, with $f_1$, $f_2$ as the respective objective functions.
-Then \texttt{opt1} and \texttt{opt2} are said to be equivalent if given a feasible solution to \texttt{opt1}, namely $\vx_1$, a feasible solution to \texttt{opt2} is uniquely corresponded, namely $\vx_2$, such that $f_1(\vx_1) = f_2(\vx_2)$, and vice versa. \end{definition} The new optimization problem and its equivalence to the optimization of $G_1$ is described in \autoref{lem:consistency-equivalence}. \begin{lemma} The optimization of $G_1$ (\autoref{equ:obj-layer1}) is equivalent to
+Then \texttt{opt1} and \texttt{opt2} are said to be equivalent if given a feasible solution to \texttt{opt1}, namely $\vx_1$, a feasible solution to \texttt{opt2} is uniquely corresponded, namely $\vx_2$, such that $f_1(\vx_1) = f_2(\vx_2)$, and vice versa. \end{definition} The new optimization problem and its equivalence to the optimization of $G_1$ is described in \cref{lem:consistency-equivalence}. \begin{lemma} The optimization of $G_1$ (\cref{equ:obj-layer1}) is equivalent to

 \end{lemma}